-Franka Baly Media is passionate about helping entrepreneurs, small business owners and organizations amplify their brands and create memorable online experiences.
+Franka is passionate about helping entrepreneurs, small business owners and organizations create impactful brands and online experiences.

 Some of my common user experience pet peeves

 When it comes to creating great online experiences I can have very strong opinions.
 Maybe it’s because I’ve spent most of my career creating them.
 Most people forget that creating online experiences is not about them, its about your customers.
 The people you are trying to attract, connect with, and engage with to buy your products and services.
 Over the years I’ve amassed a list of my pet peeves.
 The stuff that I see companies doing wrong all the time.
 New violations occur all the time, so I’m sure this list will grow.

 1. Not having a “home” button or link on the website and expecting users to know to click on the logo.

 I get it, most users probably know to do this by now, but why is it so hard to just put a home button?